This post may include affiliate links. Thank you for your support.

 - 8 ounces Lump Crab Meat – DIVIDED

-- Optional Garnish: Chopped Parsley, Hot Sauce, Paprika
+- Optional Garnishes: Chopped Parsley, Hot Sauce, Smoked Paprika

 Instructions

-- Sauté Shrimp: (Lightly wipe out pot if necessary) Return pot to the stove and melt 1 tablespoon of butter over medium heat.
-Add the shrimp and season to taste with salt and pepper.
+- Sauté Shrimp: Lightly wipe out pot with paper towels if necessary and then return pot to the stove.
+Melt 1 tablespoon of butter over medium heat.
+Once melted, add the shrimp and season to taste with salt and pepper.
 Sauté, stirring occasionally, until just cooked and opaque, about 3-4 minutes.
 Use a large-slotted spoon to transfer the shrimp to a plate.
 Set shrimp aside – reserving 4-6 shrimp for garnish, the rest will go back in the soup in step 6.

-- Add thickening agents + wine: Add the tomato paste and cook, stirring, until the paste is caramelized, about 2 minutes.
+- Add Tomato Paste, Flour, and Wine: Add the tomato paste and cook, stirring, until the paste is caramelized, about 2 minutes.
 Sprinkle the flour over the vegetable mixture and cook, stirring, for 2 minutes.
 Add the brandy and sherry, using the back of a wooden spoon to scrape up any brown bits stuck to the bottom of the pan.
 Cook until the brandy/sherry are almost evaporated.

-- Add stock: Slowly whisk in the reserved seafood stock – whisking continuously while you add the stock to the pan to prevent clumping.
+- Add Stock and Simmer Soup: Slowly pour in the shrimp stock – whisking continuously while you add the stock to the pan to prevent clumping.
 Bring soup to a simmer, then immediately reduce heat to maintain a simmer.
 Cook, whisking occasionally, for 15 minutes.

-- Add shrimp & puree: Turn off the heat and add the shrimp to the pot (minus the shrimp you are reserving for garnish).
+- Add Shrimp and Puree Bisque: Turn off the heat and add the shrimp to the pot (minus the shrimp you are reserving for garnish).
 Puree the soup using an immersion blender or transfer the soup in batches to a high-powered blender.

-- Add cream & crab: Return the heat to medium-low and stir in 1 ½ cups of the cream.
+- Add Cream and Crab: Return the heat to medium-low and stir in 1 ½ cups of the cream.
 Add half of the crab meat.
 Cook, stirring occasionally, until warmed throughout – don’t overcook or let the bisque boil!
 Taste and adjust for seasoning with more cream, salt and pepper if desired.

-- Serve: Divide the bisque among serving bowls.
+- Serve Seafood Bisque: Divide the crab and shrimp bisque among serving bowls.
 Top with reserved shrimp and remaining crab meat.
 Sprinkle with remaining scallions (dark green parts) and optional garnishes if desired.
 Enjoy!

 Notes